pen-pi/hid-keyboard-emulator/README.md

 # Executing at Boot
 To execute this command at boot we can execute the script by invoking it inside of `/etc.rc.local`.
-This will execute at the end of usermode.
+This will execute at the end of single user mode, when entering multiuser mode (at runlevel change).
 We must make sure not to break the file and our program must `exit 0`.